joestemarie/joestemarie.github.io/_posts/2015-11-28-Year-End-Review.md

 I'm sitting in a car on the way back to DC and just sent in my annual review for work - my first, ever.
 (How wonderfully corporate of me to celebrate this!).
 It's a milestone that seems to cap off an entire _year_ of milestones.
 But how could I possibly put this year into words?
 How could anyone?

 As I was walking on the beach in North Carolina after Thanksgiving dinner, I stopped to chat with eighty-something man.
+(Or, as we might more accurately say, he stopped to talk with me.)
+There, as the tide came in, he smiled softly at me and talked about what going to the beach used to be like.
+He had a certain charisma that only age gives us.

-The conversations had all the hallmarks of a chance encounter with an elderly man.
-He would, in my moment of reflection, turn and with an aged voice, deliver the sage advice I needed most.
+This conversation had all the hallmarks of a chance encounter with an elderly man.
+This was the moment in the story I would acquire the much-needed perspective from a man who had seen it all.
+He would, in my moment of reflection, turn and with an aged voice, deliver the sage advice I needed most, right?

 But, oh - how hilariously wrong I happened to be.